northern-information/yggdrasil-docs/collections/_commands/track-focus.md

 signature: X
 example: 2
 category: view
-phenomenon: none
-usage:
-description:
+description: Focus on a track.
-aliases:
 ---
-Focus on a track.